PDorofeeva/Seminar_pull/README.md

 hi
 It's just a test
+This message from my friend